 Following submission of the treatment plan, additional questions or tasks related to the case are presented.
 The first case will have four to five items, the second will have seven to eight, and the third will have four to five.
 Time should be managed accordingly.
 Candidates can navigate through and complete the items in any order.
-It is not necessary to answer questions in full sentences.
-Responses should be clear, succinct, and easily understood by an Examiner.
+It is not necessary write full sentences; the response can be a list.
+Responses should be clear, succinct, and easily understood by an examiner.